budgefeeney/amixtureofmusings/posts/2016-01-24-getting-started-with-haskell.md

 Once you've learnt the core language, you will likely find  [What I wish I knew when learning Haskell](http://dev.stephendiehl.com/hask/) to be a useful read.
 It is a sort of Haskell-by-example, describing all the practical aspects of application development you need to be aware of.
 Particularly if you've learnt Haskell from [Learn You a Haskell (LYAH)](http://learnyouahaskell.com), this is the recommended next step.

-Also the [24 Days of ...](https://ocharles.org.uk/blog/) guides by Oliver Charles are a nice way of dipping in and out of various Haskell packages and extensions.
+Similarly the [24 Days of ...](https://ocharles.org.uk/blog/) guides by Oliver Charles offer a nice introduction to the various Haskell packages and extensions that are commonly used.

 ## Recommended Libraries